 Resilience management.
-Remnant plants of big bluestem, Indiangrass, prairie cordgrass, eastern gamagrass, and switchgrass are only found in protected locations.
-These plants are usually grazed repeatedly and remain in a low state of health and vigor.
-Of these remnants, big bluestem is generally the most abundant.
-It has rhizomes that can persist for many years in a weakened condition.
-When in this state of vigor, new growth consisting of three to five leaves will emerge in a prostrate position rather than upright.
+Remnant plants of sand bluestem, Indiangrass, switchgrass, and little bluestem, although sparse, are often found scattered throughout the site.
+These plants are usually grazed repeatedly and remain in a low state of vigor.
+Of these remnants, sand bluestem is generally the most abundant because it has rhizomes that can persist for many years in a weakened condition.
+When in this state, new growth consisting of three to five leaves will emerge in a prostate position rather than upright.
 This allows the plants to partially escape grazing.
-These remnant plants respond favorably to periods of rest from grazing and may regain vigor in two to three years.
-However, their numbers or percentage of composition is greatly reduced that it may take many years to regain a large role in the plant community.
-Prescribed grazing with adequate rest and recovery periods during the growing season will shift this plant community to include more productive tallgrasses.
-With continued management the taller grasses will gradually increase in vigor and abundance to dominate the landscape.
+These remnants respond favorably to periods of rest from grazing and may regain vigor in two to three years.
+Prescribed grazing with adequate rest and recovery periods during the growing season will shift this plant community to include more productive midgrasses.
+With continued management the taller grasses will gradually increase in abundance.